ACEnglish/SVAFotate/README.md

 file.
 CCDG and 1000G data were provided with GRCh38 alignments, but gnomAD data was generated using GRCh37 alignments.
 These have been converted to GRCh38 using [UCSC's command-line liftover tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver).
-The recent gnomAD v4 dataset, inlcudes SV calls derived from GRCh38, and a BED from these SVs has been made available, called:
+The recent gnomAD v4 dataset inlcudes SV calls derived from GRCh38, and a BED from these SVs has been made available, called:

 ```
 gnomad.v4.bed.gz
 ```

+This can also be used as an input BED for SVAFotate, but please note that currently the expanded populations have not been fully integrated into SVAFotate so not all annotation options are available.
+I hope to update this soon for a future SVAFotate version.

 A different BED file could be used or customized, or user-specific data could be added to the provided BED file, but please note that SVAFotate expects specific columns, their header